jawj/zapatos-docs/src/index.md

 Finally, it provides a set of hierarchical isolation types so that, for example, if you type a `txnClient` argument to a function as `TxnSatisfying.RepeatableRead`, you can call it with `Isolation.Serializable` or `Isolation.RepeatableRead` but not `Isolation.ReadCommitted`.

+### Why does it do those things?

+It is a truth universally acknowledged that [ORMs aren't very good](https://en.wikipedia.org/wiki/Object-relational_impedance_mismatch).

+I like SQL, and Postgres especially.
+In my experience, abstractions that obscure the underlying SQL, or that prioritise ease of switching to another database tomorrow over effective use of _this_ database _today_, are a source of misery.

+I've also come to love strongly typed languages, and TypeScript in particular.
+VS Code's type checking and autocomplete speed development, prevent bugs, and simplify refactoring.
+Especially when they _just happen_, they bring joy.

+Zapatos aims to minimise the misery of abstraction, intensify the joy of type inference, and represent a credible alternative to traditional ORMs.

 ### What doesn't it do?

 Zapatos doesn't handle schema migrations.
 Other tools can help you with this: check out [dbmate](https://github.com/amacneil/dbmate), for instance.

-It doesn't manage the `pg` connection pool for you, as some ORMs do — mainly because this is so trivially easy.
+It also doesn't manage the `pg` connection pool for you, as some ORMs do — mainly because this is so easy.
 For example, my `pgPool.ts` looks something like this:

 ```typescript:norun
 import pg from 'pg';
 export const pool = new pg.Pool({ connectionString: process.env.DATABASE_URL });
 ```

-Finally, it won't tell you how to structure your code.
-Zapatos doesn't deal in the 'model' classes beloved of traditional ORMs, just (fully-typed) [POJOs](https://twitter.com/_ericelliott/status/831965087749533698?lang=en).
+Finally, it won't tell you how to structure your code: Zapatos doesn't deal in the 'model' classes beloved of traditional ORMs, just (fully-typed) [POJOs](https://twitter.com/_ericelliott/status/831965087749533698?lang=en).

 ## How do I use it?